eslint/rfcs/designs/2024-hooks-for-test-cases/README.md

    used.
 Be sure to define any new terms in this section.
 -->

-The proposed feature introduces the `setup` property to each test case in the ESLint rule tester.
+The proposed feature introduces the `before` and `after` properties to each test case in the ESLint rule tester.
-This property is an optional function that runs before the linting process for that specific test case.
+These properties are an optional functions that runs before and after the linting process for that specific test case accordingly.

 ### Implementation

-- Change the test case schema in the ESLint rule tester to include the new property.
+- Change the test case schema in the ESLint rule tester to include the new properties.
-  - The property is a function that takes no arguments and returns `void`.
+  - The properties are functions that take no arguments and return `void`.
 - Modify the `RuleTester`:
-  - It should check for the presence of the setup function within each test case.
+  - It should check for the presence of the `before` function within each test case;
-  - If the `setup` function exists, it should be executed before running the test.
+  - If the `before` function exists, it should be executed before running the test;
+  - When the `after` function exists, it should be executed after running the test regardless of its result.

 ### Example

-Here is an example of how test case definitions would look with the new `setup` property:
+Here is an example of how test case definitions would look with the new properties:

 ```javascript
 const readerMock = jest.fn();